 The study also notes that sovereign wealth funds are cautious about the US regulatory environment.
 “Based on the multitude of data-points we examined, this analysis concludes that the preponderance of sovereign wealth funds and other global public investors are inherently cautious, focused on capital preservation, asset diversification, predictable returns, and the mitigation of political risk,” according to the report.
 “As noted, most limit their equity ownership stake in public companies, financial institutions and private businesses to minority status and eschew direct management responsibility.”

 Meanwhile, a recent report by Preqin has shown that the proportion of SWFs investing in infrastructure has increased from 47% in 2010 to 61% at the beginning of this year.
-Infrastructure has been an increasingly popular investment for institutional investors in 2011, exemplified by the Caisse de Depot et Placement du Quebec, which has almost rebounded from a disastrous 2008 performance, with infrastructure and private equity holdings helping the investment giant to outperform its benchmark index.
+Infrastructure has been an increasingly popular investment for institutional investors in 2011, exemplified by the, with infrastructure and private equity holdings helping the investment giant to outperform its benchmark index.
 After suffering a $40 billion loss in 2008, the Caisse de Depot et Placement du Quebec reported that it posted a 13.6% return in 2010 investment, with net assets up $20.1 billion to $155 billion (C$151.7 billion).
 The gains, the fund said, were driven by private equity, infrastructure, stocks and fixed income.